SOCIAL MEDIA

 Spirit Work for Samhain

 Samhain is the perfect time for spirit work.
 Like, is it even a question?!
-Like Beltane, the veil is super thin during Samhain and the days leading up to it and the days right after.
+Like Beltane, the veil is super thin during Samhain, the days leading up to it, and the days right after.
 This thinning of the veil makes it a perfect time to communicate with spirits.
 Here are three fantastic ways you can work with spirits this Samhain.

 1. Work with your ancestors.